Murders of Kylen Schulte and Crystal Turner: Investigation

 Responding police found a Kia Sorento, a camping tent, long-term camping tools and supplies, and a makeshift rabbit shelter when they arrived at the scene.
 They obtained a search warrant for another vehicle; a 1987 Ford Econoline that had been left in the parking lot and later towed.
 Inside the Ford, they found personal documents and a Bible.

 In October 2021, authorities released an affidavit for a search warrant that had been signed in September 2021 and executed within twenty-four hours.
 It included an investigation into a cell tower at Jimmy Keen Flats, near the campsite between August 13 and 15, only for phones within a 2 mi radius of the crime scene.

 In January 2022, the police announced they had identified a person of interest in the case, but he was cleared the following month.

 In March 2022, a private investigator who volunteered to help Schulte's father claimed that law enforcement had obtained an audio recording from near the crime scene, on which gunshots and screams can be heard.
 Authorities admitted to the audio's existence and confirmed that shots can be heard on it but did not confirm that "screams" are heard.
 The private investigator alleged also that the audio was recorded at 11:35 a.m. on August 14, 2021, the morning after Turner and Schulte were last seen alive.
 Police confirmed the date but would not reveal the time of day.

 In May 2022, police confirmed there was a likely suspect in the murders named Adam Pinkusiewicz.
 However, he was reported to have left the state and killed himself after the murders.
 Pinkusiewicz reportedly confessed to another person and provided details that had not been made public.
 The motive for the murders remains unknown.
 According to Schulte's father, the police also found evidence at the crime scene pointing to Pinkusiewicz.

 Reactions

 The first news release by the Grand County Sheriff's Office, issued on August 19, 2021, claimed that there was "no current danger to the public".
 This claim was met with skepticism by friends of the couple who believe the statement was to protect the tourism industry while investigating the case.
 There was also speculation that suspected murderer Brian Laundrie might be connected to the murders.
-On August 12—the day before Schulte and Turner were last seen alive—Laundrie was confronted by police for allegedly slapping Gabby Petito in front of the Moonflower Community Cooperative in Moab, where Kylen Schulte worked as a cashier.
+On August 12, Laundrie was confronted by police for allegedly slapping Gabby Petito in front of the Moonflower Community Cooperative in Moab, where Kylen Schulte worked as a cashier.
+This incident was about one day before Shulte and Turner were killed.
 Law enforcement ruled out any connection between the two cases.

-Schulte's family started a fundraiser to help cover funeral costs for her and have directed others to a separate fundraiser for Turner after the fundraiser reached its goal.
+Schulte's family started a fundraiser to help cover funeral costs for her and directed others to a separate fundraiser for Turner after the fundraiser reached its goal.